ckadzuwa/ADV/README.md

 ADV
 ====

-This repository hosts the for the algorithm visualisaiton tool known as ADV.
+This repository hosts the algorithm visualisaiton tool known as ADV (Algorithms and Data Structures Visualiser).